neels22/Django-twitter-project/README.md

 # Django-twitter-project

+Created this project to understand few basics of django and aws.

-register to create a tweet
+register to create a tweet.

-try these links :
+Sometimes I stop the aws ec2 instance so the project is not live but try these links :

 http://ec2-34-203-164-240.compute-1.amazonaws.com:8000/tweet/